DianaStrahilova/moonexpeditionpp1/README.md

 ---
 **Testing**

-- Website was tested and workd in different browsers.
+- Website was tested and works in different browsers.
 - The website is also responsive to all smaller devices, looks and functions good.
 - The sign up form works and requires entries in every field.